NOT-LPC/notlpc-concept/content/local-services/stop-smoking.md

 ---
-title: Stop Smoking
+title: 'Stop Smoking'
-linktitle: Stop Smoking Service
+linktitle: 'Stop Smoking Services'
-description: On this page you will find details of smoking cessation services and NRT voucher schemes (in those areas where it is currently commissioned)
+description: 'On this page you will find details of smoking cessation services and NRT voucher schemes (in those areas where it is currently commissioned)

 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01

-categories: ["services"]
+contact: 'anngunning'
+categories: ['Local-Services', 'Support', 'Videos', 'Training', 'PGDs']
-tags: [smoking]
+tags: ['Smoking', 'NRT', 'Varenicline']

 menu:
   docs:
     parent: "local-services"